 What makes Flutter so unique is its extremely useful widgets.
 The ready-made widgets save development time as developers don’t need to create components from scratch.
-In this blog post, let’s see how to create a table in Flutter.
+In this blog post, let’s see how to create a table with given data in Flutter.

-Table widget helps to arrange its children in a row and column manner.
-The table widget is more convenient when you have multiple rows and columns.
+It helps to arrange its children in a row and column manner.
 We use DataColumn to create columns whereas DataRow is used to create rows.

 DataTable(